-To qualify, you must have tested positive for COVID-19 recently (by antigen or PCR test); have mild to moderate symptoms that are managed without oxygen support; and fall into one of the high-risk categories below.
+To qualify, you must have tested positive for COVID-19 recently (by antigen or PCR test); have mild to moderate symptoms that are managed without oxygen support; and fall into one of the categories below.
 Monoclonal antibody treatment is not for patients who are hospitalized.

 You're eligible to be treated with the monoclonal antibodies if you have any ONE of the following:

 - Chronic heart disease